-Plate Surrender in South DakotaCompare Car Insurance Rates in 3 Easy Steps
+Plate Surrender in South DakotaCompare Car Insurance Quotes in 3 Steps

 The South Dakota Motor Vehicle Division (MVD) doesn’t require drivers to return their licenses plates if they move to another state; however, there are some situations in which drivers do need to hand over their plates.